afrimapr/afrimapr-book/troubleshooting.md

     - Convert the factor variable (discrete) to numeric to be able to plot it as continuous.
 - Insufficient differentiation in default brakes for map to be readable.
     - Set up custom brakes, for more guidance please refer to section 5.3 in our book.

+## Warnings

+- Warnings are common in R, and often (although not always !) can be ignored.
+If you are concerned about a particular warning it is a good idea to copy & paste it into Google &/or Stackoverflow to find out more about it.